-As California recall voting closes, Newsom holds edge in exit polls
+Gavin Newsom is projected to prevail in his effort to remain in office

 But perhaps Newsom’s biggest asset, should he defeat the recall, has been Elder.

-The radio host has opposed the minimum wage, called for letting employers ask female applicants whether they plan to get pregnant, rejected the vaccine mandate for state workers, and endorsed former president Donald Trump’s disproved assertion that the 2020 presidential election was fraudulent.
+The radio host opposed the minimum wage, called for letting employers ask female applicants whether they plan to get pregnant, rejected the vaccine mandate for state workers, and endorsed former president Donald Trump’s disproved assertion that the 2020 presidential election was fraudulent.
 In a Tuesday statement, Trump, without evidence, called the vote here “rigged,” adding that “many people are already claiming that when they go to vote, they are told, ‘I’m sorry, you already voted.’ ”

 Recanting nothing, Larry Elder becomes the likeliest candidate to replace Gov. Gavin Newsom — and the likeliest to let him hold on to his job

-In preparation for the aftermath, Elder has set up part of his campaign website as a place to report potential voter fraud, and he has made clear that should he fail to win, he will assert that the race was rigged.
+In preparation for the aftermath, Elder set up part of his campaign website as a place to report potential voter fraud, and he has made clear that should he fail to win, he will assert that the race was rigged.

-“Looking at the low quality of life in the state and the problems with our education system, I think a recall is a great idea,” said Alan Kinman, 59, a retired U.S. Coast Guard member voting in Oakdale, a city in the San Joaquin Valley.

-“I’m going to go with Larry Elder,” he said.
-“The current governor has done a very poor job.
-Let’s give it to a guy who’s not a career politician.”
+But Elder conceded the race shortly after 1 a.m.
+Wednesday, telling his audience to be “gracious in defeat.”

+“We may have lost the battle,” he said, “but we are going to win the war.”

 California is notorious for taking a long time to count votes.
 In 2020, the state took weeks to count all votes and certify its results.
 This special election is far smaller — two questions — but few analysts predicted that the results would be known Tuesday night.